goharbor/community/proposals/arm64-support-harbor.md

 Container Health Validation:

-- Ensuring auxilary tools handled for both `amd64` and `arm64` architectures when building Harbor via the Makefile:
+- Ensuring auxiliary tools handled for both `amd64` and `arm64` architectures when building Harbor via the Makefile:

 - Verified all Harbor services (core, registry, jobservice, portal, proxy, etc.) were up and marked as healthy via docker ps.
 - Ensured correct images (ranichowdary/*-harbor) were used with linux/arm64 platform and linux/amd64.